threedi/scripts-nens/Notebooks 3Di - API v3 - VD/README.md

 - notebook 2: Using 3Di and Lizard together in one notebook for validation purposes
 - notebook 3: Download a maximum waterdepth raster from Lizard from a 3Di simulation
 - notebook 4: Download a series of water depth maps from Lizard from a 3Di simulation
+- notebook 5: Start a 3Di simulation and use a table structure control

 This repository aims to exchange and showcase scripts around [3Di hydrodynamic modelling software](http://www.3diwatermanagement.com/).